tidepool-org/dfaker/developer_documentation.md

         - `temp_basal` - a temporary basal that overrides the scheduled basal for a randomized period of time.
         - `suspened_basal` - a manual suspension of the pump during which no basal event takes place.
             + A `deviceMeta` datatype with `subType = status` event is also created in `device_meta.py` to reflect the suspension of the pump.
 - The bolus datatype is added to dfaker next.
-Many times of boluses can be generated.
+Many types of boluses can be generated.
 The decision making as to which bolus should be generated is randomized in the `bolus()` function in `bolus.py`.
     + `normal_bolus` - bolus dosage given at the indicated `deviceTime`.
     + `sqaure_bolus` - bolus dose spread over indicated `duration`.
     + `dual_square_bolus` - partial dose called `normal` given at indicated `deviceTime` and the rest administered over `duration`.